FummiTaksi/ttmanagement/README.md

    Validations:

-   -Match has to be between different players
+   -Match has to be between different players who belong in a club

    -Match's score has to be valid

  10) Admin can toggle another player's admin status

+ 11) Admin can toggle another player's clubowner status